lucnat/angular-correlation-lab/README.md

 # Angular Correlation
-This repository contains the code and data for an experiment measuring the angular correlation of two gamma quantums emitted from an excited state of a Cobalt-60 nucleus.
+This repository contains the code and data for an experiment measuring the angular correlation of two gamma quantums emitted from an excited state of a Cobalt-60 nucleus performed by Luca Naterop, Christopher Binz and Johannes Lade.

 # Folders
 #### `/original_data`